jamillambert/jamillambert/README.md

-I am in the process of setting up GitHub and will fill in this page in the near future.
+I am in the process of setting up my GitHub and will fill in this page in the near future.

 I studied computer science and physics for my undergrad then went on to do honours and a PhD in physics.
 After Uni I worked in medical physics in proton therapy for 12 years until my company went into receivership and I became redundant.
 I am now retraining as a software engineer.